tachiyomiorg/website/src/help/faq/README.md

 The logic required to make a dual-page reader automatically work along with scanlator page inconsistencies and other issues means it is unlikely to be added at this time.

 #### I lost everything, what now?
-**Tachiyomi** is still in beta and some design changes or unexpected errors may lead to data loss.
-While we try for them not to happen, sometimes it is unavoidable.
-To avoid this in the future, you can use the automatic backup feature.
+To avoid data loss in the future, you can use the automatic backup feature.

 ::: aside
 Learn how to create automatic backups [here](/help/guides/creating-backups/#turning-on-auto-backups/)